Thapa: Khas Thapa

-Kshatriya Thapa dynasty were one of the four noble family to be involved in active politics of Nepal together with Shah dynasty, Basnyat/Basnets and Pandes before rise of Rana dynasty. and ruled between 1806 and 1837 and 1843 to 1845.
+Kshatriya Thapa dynasty were one of the four noble family to be involved in active politics of Nepal together with Rana dynasty, Basnyat/Basnets and Pandes, and ruled between 1806 and 1837 and 1843 to 1845, as prime ministers.
 Thapas played important role in Unification of Nepal and had held many prestigious post in the Malla Court and Bijayapur Court.
 This family grew prominent during the rule of King Prithvi Narayan Shah and were established as dominant faction during reign of King Rana Bahadur Shah.

 After the assassination of King Rana Bahadur Shah, Bhimsen Thapa rose to the event killing all his enemies and catapulting the Thapa family as most dominant faction in the Royal Court of Nepal.

-Thapa family were strengthened in the Royal court by including family members of the another Thapa Bharadar Amar Singh Thapa.
+Thapa family were strengthened in the Royal court by including family members of another Thapa Bharadar Amar Singh Thapa.
 Bada (Elder) Kaji Amar Singh Thapa was a legendary military commander and National Hero of Nepal.
-Thapas have important role in Anglo-Nepalese War where Colonial Power British India Company had major loss at First Campaign.
+Thapas have important role in Anglo-Nepalese War where British colonial power the East India Company had major loss at First Campaign.
 Colonel Ujir Singh Thapa was sector commander at Jitgadh, Kaji Ranajor Singh Thapa at Jaithak, Sardar Bhakti Thapa at Deuthal, Colonel Ranabir Singh Thapa at Makawanpurgadhi and Bada Kaji (Elder Kaji) Amar Singh Thapa at Malaon.
 Bhimsen's nephew PM Mathabarsingh Thapa was known for his charisma from whom Jung Bahadur Rana rose to power.
 Thus, the state of administrative Thapa rule in Nepal is politically termed as Thapadom.
 Since the Shahs have ruled over Nepal, Chhetri Thapas have been struggling against Pandeys, Kunwars, Basnyats and other Chhetris to takeover the royal court of Nepal.